vernongayle/reproducible_sociology/README.md

-# The Stark Realities of Reproducible Sociological Research:<br>
-# Some Newer Rules of the Sociological Method <br>
+# The Stark Realities of Reproducible Sociological Research: Some Newer Rules of the Sociological Method <br>
 ## Professor Vernon Gayle, University of Edinburgh (UK) <br>
  <br>
 ### This is a repository that makes public the workflow and research artefacts (e.g. associated documents) for the paper 'The Stark Realities of Reproducible Sociological Research: Some Newer Rules of the Sociological Method' <br>